resonatehq/blog/blog/2025-01-08-resonate-is-an-async-rpc/index.md

 ### Application-level complexities

-Writing code for business process needs and failure scenarios at the application level creates aweful developer experiences.
+Writing code for business process needs and failure scenarios at the application level creates awful developer experiences.

-Two of the fundamental complexities that you tend to see interleved with business process code at the application-level are:
+Two of the fundamental complexities that you tend to see interleaved with business process code at the application-level are:

 - **Supervision**: Think coordination and recovery.
   Developers end up creating bespoke or piecing together supervision solutions to solve for load balancing, service discovery, execution retries from network interruptions, and execution recovery from service failures (both on the caller and the callee side), making business process code very bloated and complex.